Schedule Change Request Process

 AP US History takes an in-depth look at the uniqueness of American history and culture.
 It is taught on a college level using college texts.
 It deals critically with the problems and materials in US history; and develops the skills necessary to arrive at conclusions on the basis of an informed judgment in order to present reasons and evidence clearly and persuasively.

 This course will deepen understanding and appreciation of the institutions of American government.
-It includes a thorough examination of the history and changing interpretations of the Constitution, Bill of Rights, and the current state of the Legislative, Executive, and Judiciary branches of US government.
-Emphasis will be placed on increasing civic literacy as preparation for voting and participation as adults in American society becomes eminent.
+It includes a thorough examination of Constitution and Bill of Rights, and the current state of the Legislative, Executive, and Judiciary branches of US government.
+Emphasis will be placed on increasing civic literacy as students’ preparation for voting and participation as adults in American society becomes eminent.

 English